St. Joseph's College of Engineering and Technology, Palai: Computer Centre

 The computers provided in the college are connected by high speed LAN.
 A modern well - furnished Computer Centre with necessary accessories are available for students.
 An Internet Lab and two other computer labs are also available in the college.

 SJCET Computer Center administers and manages the Campus and Residential Computer Network of the college.
 A fiber optic backbone which runs to a length of 10 km. provides high speed network connectivity to the Campus.
 Ten virtual network segments comprising nearly 750 systems are connected through fiber optic cables and high speed HP manageable switches to the Cyberoam firewall to form the network environment.

 The SJCET Computer Center offers computing facility to the SJCET community.
 The computing resources include Servers and Workstations.
-A campus network with fiber optic backbone and a 200Mbit/s Leased line Internet connection and 10Mbit/s from NMECT which offer access to Internet for the students and staff round the clock, for their educational and research needs.
-In addition to that we have standby connection of speed 20Mbit/s.
+A campus network with fiber optic backbone and a 200 Mbit/s Leased line Internet connection and 10 Mbit/s from NMECT which offer access to Internet for the students and staff round the clock, for their educational and research needs.
+In addition to that we have standby connection of speed 20 Mbit/s.